-Burbidge, Magee, and Robb (2002) use median earnings to avoid dealing in arbitrary ways with top-coding problems in US data and to reduce the influence of measurement error in the top decile of the SCF data noted by Kuhn and Robb (1998).
-However, the measurement error issue (division bias) that Kuhn and Robb raise in the context of a labour supply model should not affect measures of the mean earnings gap.
-Furthermore, there are other ways of dealing with top-coding problems that have been shown to be robust in US data.
+However, the measurement error issue (division bias) that was raised in the context of a labour supply model by Kuhn and Robb (1998) should not affect measures of the mean earnings gap.
+Furthermore, there are other ways of dealing with top-coding problems that have been shown to be robust in U.S. data.
 Thus, in the presence of such problems, one does not have to employ median-based measures.